my Decolonizing Story, or, the Art of Being Human

 A month later, I had the opportunity to reconnect in workshop with my old somatic healing community from 10 years prior at Kripalu.
 I remember lying on the floor by myself in the middle of the room as others socialized, but not feeling alone, even when most of the community were new to me.
 I felt safe, accepted, and included, without having to do anything.
 The contrast was stark.
 Belonging doesn’t require “fitting in.”
 I realized the ways I didn’t belong were because I had found myself in places I didn’t actually belong, and to listen to those cues of unbelonging as a wisdom to move on rather than keep blaming myself for not being able to get it to work—another reflection that the entire responsibility of the relationship being a relationship was not entirely mine.
 One of the exercises one week was to journal the voice of kindness, where one converses with the “voice of kindness,” sharing challenges, and in return, writing the voice of kindness’ responses.
 I struggled with that exercise, and at the end of the week, the teacher stated the purpose of the exercise was to cultivate one’s kindness to their self.
 I did a solid facepalm (because that’s so kind to one’s self lol) as I realized I had strongly internalized unkindness to myself—and further, all these bullying relationships I had had, were a reflection of that inner scape.
 I grounded myself in that awareness and this is when I started to feel I could gain traction on this earth.
 Innately, I was ready to Be the heretic, the catalyst, a bit more broadly in scope.

 The next season, I reached out to a man, whose picture I had seen posted on a wall at a metaphysical shop five years before.
 I felt connection there, but he also seemed to be giant, and I was not ready back then to wave my heretic flag at the general population.
-He’s a spiritual coach, counselor, catalyst, and I started to work with him, my guide.
+He’s a spiritual coach, counselor, catalyst, and I started to work with him, my guide, whose roots are also of multiple lineages including Celtic and Mi’kmaq heritages.
 I am one who walks and cuts through the wild and weedy path with unconventional thought and wisdom, and he could mirror that in me, my gifts and associated pains, having traveled similarly ahead of me.
 He also pokes at false and harmful structures and calls them out, with a mind and heart towards justice and connection to humanity and grounded spirituality.
 I had a boss once, who, whenever I directly pointed out a plain truth that everyone missed, said, “It’s like getting hit with a ‘DUH!’ stick…!” and I got the pleasure of experiencing having that aspect of myself mirrored by my guide when he delivered a point with his psychic sledgehammer, a nickname he is also known by.
 A slow smile would creep onto my face as it settled within, unraveling sticky and stubborn knots, and I’d say, “thank youuuu!” as I reorganized around ownership of my pains and new vitality.
-He helped me with the last gripping bits of c-PTSD holding in my experience, helping me to grow and internalize a strong sense of protection and safety in a world of pitchforks and torches raised up at differences.
-My embodied energetic experience given my long-term wounding relationships with the dynamic between my mom and dad, and then later with my ex and his family, was that of knowing only that there are bullies and bystanders, and that no matter if I wielded my sword of words or not, I could not “succeed” in protecting myself.
+He helped me with the last gripping bits of cPTSD holding in my experience, helping me to grow and internalize a strong sense of protection and safety in a world of pitchforks and torches raised up at differences.
+My embodied energetic experience given my long-term wounding relationships with the dynamic between my mom and dad, and then later with my ex and his family, then any situation reflective of that like with the board member and the enthusiast, was that of knowing only that there are bullies and bystanders, and that no matter if I wielded my sword of words or not, I could not “succeed” in protecting myself.
 I knew cognitively from my somatic therapy training that to internalize protection, I needed to meet the right vibrational match who could help me entrain to the felt sense of inner protection by experiencing the protection of being stood up for and with in times of needed protection.
 Here with my guide is where I met the mirror to do the dance with me, and my body discovered, oh!
 This is what protection feels like!
 I moved from the energy of wielding the sword—to Being the sword.
 This is the importance of embodied, relational healing.
 It was the one place where I could let everything down and receive nurturing, giving connection to the unmothered mother within me, allowing me to ground and unfold her into the force of nature I am.
 He also helped me clear previous abuses from relationship and harmful spiritual teachers.

 Connecting with Crocodile Wisdom